 Is a Home Seller Required to Accept a Full-Price Offer?

-Is a Home Seller Required to Accept a Full-Price Offer?
-This is a sticky situation that some home sellers find themselves in when they get a full-price offer, and subsequently feel regret that maybe they've actually under-priced their home.
-In this situation, it pays to work with an experienced real estate agent to make sure that you don't miss out on a potential buyer and, in the process of trying to negotiate, also create a potential legal issue for yourself.
+This sticky situation can apply to all kinds of sellers in every market across the U.S. If you find yourself wrestling with a similar predicament, it pays to work with an experienced real estate agent to make sure that you don't miss out on a potential buyer.
+You also want to ensure that, in the process of trying to negotiate, you don't end up creating a legal issue for yourself.

 An Example Scenario